ben-yeung/ben-b0t/README.md

 * 👽 Have fun trolling friends with image manipulation using Canvacord API.
 * 📚 Quickly find images, definitions, translations, YouTube videos, and more with ease!
 * ⚖️ Create polls, generate random numbers, flip a coin, ask an 8ball for guidance, find random cat gifs.
+* 🎵 Queue and play videos from YouTube to jam out with friends.

 ## 🆕 Discord Button Integration
 *  [discord-buttons](https://www.npmjs.com/package/discord-buttons) is now deprecated along with Discord.js v12